Tommy2Dope/PlurPromoters/README.md

-# Rave Promoter Onboarding Document
+# Rave Promoter Onboarding

 🎉 Welcome to the exciting world of event promotion!
 As a rave promoter, you play a crucial role in ensuring the success of our events and creating memorable experiences for our patrons.
-This onboarding document outlines the expectations, rewards, and minimum requirements for becoming a promoter.
+This onboarding document outlines the expectations, rewards, rules, and requirements for becoming a promoter.

 ## Expectations: